 How do I fire my own wood burning oven at home?

 If you are just going to bake bread, then you should operate your oven the traditional way, with embers left to die or swept out of the wood pizza bread oven.
-This is the only way you can build up the steam inside the oven to give you the ultimate crust.
-But if you are baking pizza and making foods for dinner, roasting a chicken, a leg of lamb, potatoes, baking a pie, etc., then I suggest keeping a small fire in the oven, as they do in restaurants.
-This makes it very easy.
-After that, put your breads in and close the wooden oven's door which has been soaked in a bucket of water.
-You may watch oven's temperature using an oven thermometer to see how hot you are.
-But you don't
+It is the only one best way for building up the steam inside the oven at early baking stages to give you the ultimate crust.
+But if you are baking pizza and also making foods for dinner, roasting a chicken, a leg of lamb, potatoes, baking a pie, etc., then I suggest keeping a small fire in the oven, as they do in restaurants.

 How long does it take to heat up my wood fired pizza oven?